For years 5 and 6 and older (and occasionally years 3 or 4)

 Option: Sketching (art-work)

-Option: Question and answer
+Option: Question and Answer

 For Key Stage 3 children the sessions involve question and answer about late seventeenth century crime and punishment, woven amongst Nevison’s humorously exaggerated tales.
 This way I can work in succession with several smaller groups.
+Various elements from the Key Stage 2 activities can be incorporated also.

 “Your final story was amazing, I couldn’t believe it!
 Literally.
 No man (plus horse) could go from Kent to York (over two hundred miles) in less than a day.
 Not even Nutmeg!
 I would like to say thank you again for a phenomenal day.
 I really enjoyed it!
 Hope you come again … “